 Thank you for being part of the Dartmouth College Alumni Interview Program.
 We hope that these pages will assist you in your efforts and help to make your interviewing experiences enjoyable and productive.
 If, after reviewing these pages, you still have questions about the process, please contact your District Enrollment Director (DED) or the regional admissions staff member for your area.

-Also, to support your service as an Alumni Interviewer, we are offering a series of short training videos, presented within I-Track.
+Also, to support your service as an Alumni Interviewer, we are offering this video:

 Alumni Interview Program Guidelines/Best Practices